xfsnowind/xfsnowind.github.io/content/blogs/blob-buffer-arraybuffer-image.md

 ## From Url

-with given url, we can display it directly in the html page by assign it to the `src` of a `img` element.
+With given url, we can display it directly in the html page by assign it to the `src` of a `img` element.

 ### Blob Url